himaldahal/py-siteclone/README.md

-# Py-SiteClone
+### Py-SiteClone

-This python script uses library like requests,socket to clone website.This script is build by Himal Dahal.This is a hobby project.
+# This python script Clones Website with its assets like images,files.It Requires modules like requests,socket

 - Py-SiteClone
 - Web Cloner